eLearning and the Learning Management System (LMS), a comprehensive guide:

 As you think about populating your new LMS, these strategies can help you achieve the best results:

 Get started on the right track.
 Find a high-vis topic that will resonate with as many people as possible.
-Set a high standard when developing or procuring the solution and work hard on the communications plan.
-It’d be great if the first interaction with your new platform was well received, so consider using a pilot group to test a smaller group of interested users.
+Set a high standard when developing the solution and work hard on the communications plan.
+It’d be great if the first interaction with your new platform was well received.
+Consider using a pilot group to test a smaller group of interested users.

 If your LMS has training management functionality, why not create a catalogue of events for popular training programmes?

-Plan ahead for your services.
+Make a forward plan for the services you create.
 Keep these points in mind:

-c.
-At some point, you’ll need to commission your own bespoke courses.
-Plan ahead for the skills you need internally to create them, or shop around for an outsource partner you like and can trust.
+C. At some point, you’ll need to commission your own bespoke courses.
+Plan ahead for the skills your team needs to create elearning courses, or shop around for an outsource partner you like and can trust.

 The LMS configuration phase

 - Users (single sign-on): If using single sign-on technology, ensure your IT department is involved at an early stage.
 They should work with the vendor to assess the connection types, e.g. Active Directory or SAML 2.0

 - Users (manual upload): If not using single sign-on, then you’ll have to create a spreadsheet of all active users for upload to the LMS.
 Be sure to do this – sometimes laborious – part of the process very carefully, because often, what can go wrong does go wrong!
 These are our tips: